opatiny/historical-weather-dashboard/README.md

 ## Database structure

-Node-red package for InfluxDB: `node-red-contrib-influxdb`

 We create an InfluxDB database called `weather_db`.
-The database should contain one measurement called `weather`.
+The database contains 3 measurements called `weather`, `weather_hourly` and `weather_daily`.

-The measurement contains fields and tags.
+The measurements contain fields and tags.

 ### Fields